Integrating Microsoft Entra ID with RADIUS Authentication

 Leverage Endpoint Manager (or other MDMs) for RADIUS

-For organizations with EM/Intune/GPO or other MDMs, you can push certificates, policies, and 802.1X configuration settings so you can easily control access for every managed device.
+For organizations with EM/Intune/GPO or other MDMs, you can push certificates, policies, and 802.1X configuration settings to easily control access for every managed device.
 Intune devices are guided through the certificate enrollment (+renewal) process.
-A Cloud RADIUS server can be configured to authenticate the user using their issued certificates.
-Cloud RADIUS can directly communicate with Azure AD in order to authenticate the user’s identity for Wi-Fi/VPN access.
+You can configure your Cloud RADIUS server to authenticate the user using their issued certificates.
+Cloud RADIUS can directly communicate with Microsoft Entra ID or Azure AD in order to authenticate the user’s identity for Wi-Fi/VPN access.

 Below is a high-level overview of certificate enrollment/renewal and the ongoing authentication process.